‘Alive… without a body… fed by an unspeakable horror from hell!’

 The Brain That Wouldn’t Die aka The Head That Wouldn’t Die is a 1959 science-fiction horror feature film directed by Joseph Green from a screenplay co-written with producer Rex Carlton (Unearthly Stranger; The Devil’s Hand; Nightmare in Wax; Blood of Dracula’s Castle).

-Herb Evers (Barracuda; Basket Case 2), Virginia Leith (Great Ghost Tales; One Step Beyond) and Leslie Daniel [Anthony La Penna] (later a dubbing actor on Italian exploitation titles such as Strip Nude for Your Killer; Eaten Alive! and Cannibal Ferox).
+The movie stars Herb Evers (Barracuda; Basket Case 2), Virginia Leith (Great Ghost Tales; One Step Beyond) and Leslie Daniel [Anthony La Penna] (later a dubbing actor on Italian trash movies such as Strip Nude for Your Killer; Eaten Alive! and Cannibal Ferox).

 In 2002, an uncut, 35mm print was used for the Special Edition DVD release by Synapse Films.
 Running 85 minutes, this version features more of the stripper catfight, as well as shocking (for the time) gore.
 Some stills – featured as extras on the DVD – feature topless nudity shot for an overseas version.
 Extras include the amusing theatrical trailer and a gallery of ten behind-the-scenes stills that opens with a shot of a topless actress being molested by the monster.